Division 7A Loan Deed

 Does the ATO issue annual rulings on the Div7A interest benchmark?

 The ATO no longer issues annual rulings on the interest rate for Division 7A.
-Its TD 2018/14, which set out the 2018-19 benchmark interest rate is withdrawn.
+Its TD 2018/14, which set the 2018-19 benchmark interest rate, has been withdrawn.

 Does the Legal Consolidated Div7A Loan Agreement automatically adjust for the different interest rates every financial year?